SoftCircuits/SparseCollections/ReadMe.md

 ## Overview

 The SparseCollections library includes two lightweight collection classes, `SparseArray<T>` and `SparseMatrix<T>`.
 The array class allows statements such as `array[1000000] = 5` and `array[-1000000] = 6` without having to allocate a large array.
-The matrix class does the same thing as a two-dimensional array.
+The matrix class works similarly except as a two-dimensional array.

 ## Examples